-May interest be awarded for principal claims and for costs and at what rate?
+May interest be awarded for principal claims and for costs, and at what rate?

-An Austrian arbitral tribunal would, in most cases, award interest for the principal claimed, if permitted under the substantive law applicable.
-Under Austrian law, the statutory interest of civil law claims is 4 per cent.
-If both parties are entrepreneurs and the default is reproachable, then a variable interest rate, published every six months by the Austrian National Bank, would apply.
-At present it is 9.2 per cent.
+An arbitral tribunal would, in most cases, award interest for the principal claimed, if permitted under the substantive law applicable.
+Under the law, the statutory interest of civil law claims is 4 per cent.
+If both parties are entrepreneurs and the default is reproachable, a variable interest rate, published every six months by the Austrian National Bank, would apply.
+At present, it is 9.2 per cent.
 Bills of exchange are subject to an interest rate of 6 per cent.

-The allocation and recovery of costs in Austrian arbitration proceedings is regulated in article 609 CCP.
+The allocation and recovery of costs in arbitration proceedings are regulated in article 609 of the CCP.
 However, there is no provision as to whether interest may be awarded for costs, and it is therefore at the arbitral tribunal's discretion.